To enroll in the Army ROTC program with no obligation for the first two years a student must:

 To enroll, contact your Military Science department representative.
 Scholarship applications are completed on-line at www.goarmy.com/rotc.
 The deadline is January 10th of your senior year.
 After January 10th of your senior year or for more information, contact the Military Science department contact below.

 If you're interested in enrolling in Army ROTC and you are in college, you can start by taking an Army ROTC basic elective course.
 If you have at least two or more years remaining toward your undergraduate degree, but not enough time to complete the Basic Course, you can enter the Army ROTC Advanced Course by completing Basic Camp held at Fort Knox, Kentucky, during the summer.

-To talk about how to enroll in Army ROTC and the incentives available, including opportunities to compete for scholarships contact: Darrell Thompson, Scholarship Enrollment Officer Vanderbilt University Army ROTC,
+To talk about how to enroll in Army ROTC and the incentives available, including opportunities to compete for scholarships contact: John Bautch, Scholarship Enrollment Officer Vanderbilt University Army ROTC,